MilesCranmer/DispatchDoctor.jl/README.md

 ## Special Cases

 > [!NOTE]
-> There are several scenarios and special cases for which type instabilities will be ignored: (1) during precompilation, (2) in supported Julia versions, (3) when loading code changes with Revise.jl\*, and (4) within certain code blocks and function types.
+> There are several scenarios and special cases for which type instabilities will be ignored.
 These are discussed below.

 1. **During precompilation.**
 2. **In unsupported Julia versions**.